 This is where snowboarding got it’s start.
 So why not board where snowboarding first started, besides the conditions are just great for snowboarding at nearly all of Vermont’s Ski Areas.
 A snowboarding vacation is an outrageous way to getaway.
 Vermont offers the snowboard enthusiast challenging fun at a variety of slopes.
 With the best mountains, hotels, inns, resorts, and mountain rentals – it’s no wonder Vermont is New England’s top boarding destination.
 Ask us about VT Learn to Snowboard vacations or share winter fun comments.
 To feature your business, contact us.

 Vermont Learn to Snowboard Vacations

 Willoughvale Inn and Cottages on Lake Willoughby, 794 Vermont Rt.
 5A, Westmore, VT 05860 | 800-594-9102

 Warm hospitality awaits you at the WilloughVale Inn, situated in an exquisite natural setting on the shores of Lake Willoughby.
 Lodging is gracious and informal, providing a perfectly relaxed atmosphere for vacationing in all four seasons.
 Ten unique guest rooms and eight cozy cottages feature fully-equipped kitchens, some feature a fireplace, Jacuzzi and docks.
-Pets are welcome in limmited accommodations.
+Pets are welcome in limited accommodations.
 Boating, water trampoline, game room and WiFi.
 Seasonal dining.
 Discounted rates.